 MS 4215 Phase Transformations (3-2).
 Structural changes which commonly occur in materials by various mechanisms are considered.
 Solidification, precipitation, recrystallization, and martensitic transformations are emphasized, both in principle and in regard to their technological importance.
 Principles of nucleation and growth, diffusion and kinetics are presented and their relevance to practical heat treating and fabrication processes are considered.
 PRE-REQUISITE: MS 2201 or equivalent.

-MS 4302 Special Topics in Materials Science (Hours by arrangement).
+MS 4302 Special Topics in Materials Science (1-0 to 6-0).